 -

-Praca Luis de Camoes - Named after the national poet, author of the epic poem “Os Lusíadas,” which narrates Vasco da Gama’s discovery of the sea route to India.
-It is said he lost an eye in a battle in Ceuta.
-His masterpiece’s influence is so profound that the Portuguese language is sometimes referred to as the ‘language of Camões.’
+Praca Luis de Camoes - A celebrated national poet, Camões authored the epic poem “Os Lusíadas,” which narrates Vasco da Gama’s discovery of the sea route to India.
+It is believed that he lost an eye during a battle in Ceuta.
+His work’s impact is so significant that the Portuguese language is sometimes referred to as the ‘language of Camões.’

-Bairro Alto - In the late 15th century, Lisbon was bustling with people from around the globe due to the Age of Discovery.
-There was a need to expand the city center, and the area now known as Camões Square was once one of the city’s entrances.
-Previously, the Fernandine Wall and the Santa Catarina Gate stood where two churches (Encarnação and Loreto) are today, post-earthquake.
-Beyond the wall were areas owned by wealthy noble families and, atop the hill, a cemetery for black plague victims.
+- Bairro Alto - In the late 15th century, Lisbon was bustling with people from around the globe due to the Age of Discovery.
+This led to the expansion of the city center, and what is now known as Camões Square was once one of the city’s entrances.
+Previously, the area was marked by the Fernandine Wall and the Santa Catarina Gate, where today, post-earthquake, stand two churches (Encarnação and Loreto).
+Beyond the wall were lands owned by wealthy noble families and, atop the hill, a cemetery for Black Plague victims.
 In 1506, King Manuel I requested a relic of Saint Roque from Venice and placed it in a hermitage near the cemetery.
-Due to population growth and the black plague’s arrival, the less fortunate and sick moved closer to the church.
-An urban plan was developed to accommodate these people.
+As the population grew and the Black Plague arrived, the less fortunate and the sick moved closer to the church.
+An urban plan was developed to accommodate these new residents.

-Largo do Carmo - The church and convent were constructed in 1389 after Nuno Álvares Pereira, a general aiding King John in repelling Castilian troops, vowed to build the world’s most beautiful church if victorious at the 1385 Battle of Aljubarrota.
+- Largo do Carmo - The church and convent were constructed in 1389 after Nuno Álvares Pereira, a general aiding King John in repelling Castilian forces, vowed to build the world’s most beautiful church if victorious at the Battle of Aljubarrota in 1385.
 The Portuguese triumphed, and the general fulfilled his promise by funding the construction of a Carmelite church and convent.
-After its completion in 1423, he joined the Carmelite order and spent the remainder of his life in the convent.
+Upon its completion in 1423, he joined the Carmelite order and spent the remainder of his life in the convent.

 - Professional Guide